 In 1995, Muhlenberg reached the national semifinals before getting eliminated by eventual national champion Williams on penalty kicks.
 The 2003 team (below) advanced to the NCAA second round, and in 2010 the Mules reached - and hosted - the "Sweet 16."

 The Mules are ranked in the regional top 10 every year and have made numerous appearances in the national top 10.

 Muhlenberg plays in the Centennial Conference, one of the top men's soccer leagues in Division III.
-CC teams typically win more than 60 percent of their matches, and the league has produced six different “Sweet 16” teams in the last 19 years (including Muhlenberg in 1995).
-Four CC teams were invited to the NCAA Tournament in 2007, and all three CC teams that received berths in 2010 won at least one game.
+CC teams typically win more than 60 percent of their matches, and seven of the 10 members have advanced in the NCAA Tournament in the last 20 years.
+Four CC teams were invited to the NCAA Tournament in 2007, and all three CC teams that received berths in 2010 and 2012 advanced to the second round or beyond.
 The Mules have won the conference title five times, including 2003, when they posted a 9-0 Centennial record.

 Muhlenberg’s regular-season schedule begins in early September and ends in mid-November.
 The Mules have traveled to tournaments at Binghamton, Drew, Ohio Wesleyan, Frostburg State, Christopher Newport, Wheaton (Chicago), Clarkson and and Rochester Institute of Technology.